Case history #1

-A 37-year-old doctor who worked in an Ebola treatment centre in Sierra Leone returned to the UK 3 days ago.
+A 37-year-old doctor who worked in an Ebola treatment centre in the DRC returned to the UK 3 days ago.
 She presents with a fever of approximately 12 hours duration, headache, and myalgia.
 She reports sustaining a cut while opening a vial at the Ebola treatment centre 10 days ago.
 During her stay, she reports taking atovaquone/proguanil for malaria prophylaxis.
 There are no abnormal findings on examination except for several mosquito bites.
 Her vital signs are a temperature of 39.0°C, heart rate 110 bpm, blood pressure 120/75 mmHg, respiratory rate 25 breaths per minute, and oxygen saturation 99%.

 People who eventually die from Ebola virus infection tend to develop clinical signs early on in the infection, with death (due to shock and multi-organ failure) typically occurring between days 6 and 16 of infection.